+- Press the

+button, and use the ▲▼ buttons or turn the

+dial to select

+h, then press the

+button.

+- ▶ The print selection screen appears.

-- Press the button. - Use the ▲▼ buttons to select [Print], and press the () button. - Printing will start. - If you want to print additional images, repeat Steps 5 and 6 after printing has completed. - After printing has completed, turn off the camera and printer, and unplug the interface cable.
+- Press the to select [Print], then press the button.

+- Printing will start.

+- If you want to print additional images, repeat Steps 5 and 6 after printing has completed.

+- After printing has completed, turn off the camera and printer, and unplug the interface cable.